yuluyan/LuyanSite/content/posts/mma-min-index.md

 {{< /highlight >}}
 {{< mma 808ef58c-7dab-48c6-af95-018eff2d1c41 false >}}

 Let's see where the bottleneck is.
-Finding the minimal really takes no time but the {{< mmaf Position >}} function is surprisingly slow.
+Finding the minimal really takes no time but the {{< f Position mma >}} function is surprisingly slow.
 {{< highlight mathematica >}}
 (min = Min[l]) // AbsoluteTiming
 (* {0.031072, 4.91679*10^-8} *)